• Skip to main content

 Though widely available in Saigon, the character of different interpretations of Mì Vịt Tiềm can be quite diverse.

 This variation is mostly in the type and amount of medicinal herbs used.
-I am sure some dispense with this ingredient all together.
+I am sure some dispense with this ingredient altogether.
 And that is fine.
 The resulting bowl of noodles is still great.
 But using a selection of medicinal herbs not only adds a flavour profile very hard to find outside of your nearest Chinatown, but you really will surely feel better after eating this braised duck noodle soup.

 Traditional herbal medicine